petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 ## Network Host Addresses

-In Liferay 7.3+, the bundled Elasticsearch server (sidecar) runs on port `9201` by default.
+In Liferay 7.3+, the bundled [sidecar Elasticsearch](../using-the-sidecar-or-embedded-elasticsearch.md) server runs on port `9201` by default.
 This means that setting the `networkHostAddress` of your remote Elasticsearch installation using Elasticsearch's default HTTP port (`9200`) will not cause a conflict.
 As with the transport addresses, make sure to list all master and data node addresses of the cluster.

 ## Cluster Sniffing (Additional Configurations)

 Elasticsearch clusters can have multiple node [types](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/modules-node.html#modules-node).
-[Cluster sniffing](https://www.elastic.co/guide/en/elasticsearch/client/java-api/7.x/transport-client.html), enabled by default in the Elasticsearch connector, looks for `data` nodes configured in the `transportAddresses` property.
+[Cluster sniffing](https://www.elastic.co/guide/en/elasticsearch/client/java-api/7.x/transport-client.html), enabled by default in the Elasticsearch connector, looks for data nodes configured in the `transportAddresses` property.
 If none are available, the connector may throw a `NoNodeAvailableException` in the console log.
-If cluster sniffing is to remain enabled, avoid this error by configuring at least one `data` node's transport address to be "sniffable" at all times.
+If cluster sniffing is to remain enabled, To avoid this error and continue using cluster sniffing, configure at least one data node's transport address.

-To disable cluster sniffing, add `clientTransportSniff=false` to the `.config` file or unselect the Client Transport Sniff property in System Settings.
+To disable cluster sniffing, add `clientTransportSniff=false` to the `.config` file or un-select the Client Transport Sniff property in System Settings.

-## [Docker] Connection Refused
+## Docker Connection Refused

 The Liferay DXP container must recognize the Elasticsearch IP to establish a connection.
 Add `/etc/hosts/` entries that map the Elasticsearch container name to the Elasticsearch server host IP address.
 This can be established during the `docker run` phase by passing an argument like this: